All About Me!

 I started to upgrade my camera gear.
 Initially I moved to an Olympus OM-10 with a a manual adapter, then an Olympus OM-1 and finally The wonderful Olympus OM-2n.

 In the mid 80's I drifted away from photography for a while, sold my gear, got married, bought a house, had kids, you know the story.
 When the kids were born I picked up a little Canon Sureshot so that i could capture them growing up and I have a massive library of pictures of the pair of them.

 In the mid 90's I began to drift back towards photography and purchased my first digital camera, an Olympus D10 Brio.
 2.0 mp (massive, or at least it was then).
 It was a great snappy but I soon wanted more control over the images.

 What I needed was a D-SLR and as I no longer needed a darkroom with smelly chemicals I needed to look for a way of developing my images as I would have done with a darkroom.
 Enter the Nikon D40x and Adobe Photoshop.

 I subscribed to Digital Photo magazine and began to learn Photoshop using tips and techniques from the likes of Kingsly Singleton, Jon Adams and Gavin Hoey

-The D40x was a wonderful camera but I wanted to use the Nikon Creative Lighting System so I sold the D40x and bought a Nikon D80 followed eventually the magnificent Nikon D300s.
-I've since moved up to a full frame camera in the fabulous Nikon D800.
+The D40x was a wonderful camera but I wanted to use the Nikon Creative Lighting System so I sold the D40x and bought a Nikon D80 followed eventually the magnificent Nikon D300s then the D800 and now I've moved up to the fabulous Nikon D850.